leakless21/trafficmonitor/docs/developer_guide/architecture.md

 - All processes invoke `setup_logging()` so each child writes to the same rotating Loguru file (plus console when verbose).

-That’s the end-to-end workflow: a supervisor orchestrates a fan-out/fan-in video-analytics pipeline, using queues for back-pressure and multiple processes for parallelism, with optional offline (full retention) or real-time (low-latency) behavior.
+That's the system workflow: a supervisor orchestrates a fan-out/fan-in video-analytics pipeline, using queues for back-pressure and multiple processes for parallelism, with optional offline (full retention) or real-time (low-latency) behavior.